Skip to content

 When does my license lapse?

-All licenses issued by the Board of Certified Direct Entry Midwives expire on December 31st of even-numbered years regardless of when issued, except new licenses issued within 90 days of the expiration date will be issued to the next biennium.
+All licenses issued by the Board of Certified Direct Entry Midwives expire on March 31st of odd-numbered years regardless of when issued, except new licenses issued within 90 days of the expiration date will be issued to the next biennium.

-No. Licensees who received a permanent license within one year of the current expiration date do have to renew but will pay only one-half of the renewal fee.
+No. Licensees who received a permanent license within one year of the current expiration date will pay only one-half of the renewal fee.

 When will I receive my renewal notice?

-Renewal notices are mailed at least 30 days before the expiration date to the address we have on file for you.
-If you have a change of address, don't wait until the last minute to give us that information, otherwise, your renewal notice may be delayed in getting to you.
+Renewal notices are provided at least 30 days prior to the expiration date on file, in accordance with AS 08.01.050.
+Login to the MY LICENSE self-service portal to ensure your contact information is up to date.
 Failure to receive a renewal notice does not relieve a licensee from the responsibility of renewing a license on time.

 How long does it take to process my application?

-Plan 4 to 6 weeks for the application process for a Certified Direct Entry Midwife.
+Plan 4 to 6 weeks for the initial application process for a Certified Direct Entry Midwife.
 You can avoid delays by making sure you follow the directions and complete the application correctly.
 You must submit the correct fees and supporting documentation in the proper format.
 Source documents must come directly from the providers.
-In order for your application to be scheduled for review by the board at its next regularly scheduled meeting, a complete application for certification and all supporting documents, must be received by the division's Juneau office at least 30 days before the date of the next regularly scheduled meeting of the board.
+For your application to be reviewed by the board, the office must receive a complete application for certification and all supporting documents.
+Please check your MY LICENSE portal for updates before contacting staff.

 Do you have another question?